WARNING

 Russian homeopathy did not require a visit to a homeopath, which for the Church, was undoubtedly a point in its favour: ‘everyone treats with homeopathy because it is not difficult and requires no speciic knowledge’ wrote Professor Alexander Engelhardt in 1873.31 The support of the Russian Church for ‘non-Hahnemann’ homeopathy was driven by the poor state of regular medicine and the widespread use by folk healers of a combination of herbal remedies and witchcraft.32 Saint John of Kronstadt supported the homeopathic idea of ‘like cures like’ which had risen to prominence in the 19th century due to Edward Jenner’s discovery of the smallpox vaccine.
 ‘Like cures like’ was a principle that was easy to understand, and immensely popular at the time.

 In 19th century Russian usage, the word ‘homeopathy’ described almost all herbal treatments from Church supported homeopathic pharmacies to blessed grains from monks and elders.
 However, Russian Church-sponsored homeopathy was deeply Church centred.
-Nowhere in the literature do we Mind the Church dispensing homeopathic remedies as a cure for sin, nor do we Mind any evidence of official Church figures supporting some of Hahnemann’s more occult ideas.
+Nowhere in the literature do we find the Church dispensing homeopathic remedies as a cure for sin, nor do we find any evidence of official Church figures supporting some of Hahnemann’s more occult ideas.

 Homeopathy and the New Age